akshay107/CNN-QA/word2vec/README.md

-Upload word2vec in this folder
+Extract GoogleNews-vectors-negative300.bin.gz in this folder